tanishagerg/SRNCA/blogpost.md

 I worked with a similar implementation Niklasson et al's, called the the Symbolic Regression Neural Cellular Automata (SRNCA) available [here](https://github.com/tanishagerg/SRNCA).
 Here is how the NCA gets a style loss for its texture:

-1. First, the  NCA model generates a texture by iteratively applying its neural layer operations to an image grid [is the number of times it does this this max_ca_steps?]
+1. First, the  NCA model generates a texture by iteratively applying its neural layer operations to an image grid

-2. Next, the final texture image is used as input to a pre-trained convolutional neural network layer (we used VGG16), which, in short, flattens its input into different layers, often known as features, that contain vectors of numerical values.
+2. Next, the final texture image is used as input to a pre-trained convolutional neural network layer (we used VGG16), which, in short, extracts features using multiple layers of convolutions, and stores these features as vectors.

-3. Next, a Gram matrix is calculated for several layers of the conv-net.
+3. Next, a Gram matrix is calculated for several layers of the conv-net, which allows us to see how these vectors are correlated.
 A Gram matrix stores the dot product (the product a vector with the other vector's transpose, which measures how close they are) for every possible pair of vectors in each layer.
 We can write the value for the Gram matrix element at position (i,j) as

 $$
 g_{i,j} = v_i v_j^T